 c) Become a better player by becoming a better teammate

 d) Measure your progress by what you have learned.
-Do not compare yourself to other players; you are all different.
+Do not compare yourself to other players.

 e) Help and encourage your teammates, don't coach, don't be critical, everyone makes mistakes.